-I wanted a way to find to track income across different types of monetization despite the niche and despite the level of traffic.
+I wanted to find a way to track income across different types of monetization despite the niche and despite the level of traffic.
 In short, I wanted to create a level playing field with a figure that was relevant to all sites.
 For this I chose a specific metric, RPM – Revenue Per Mille, which is simply the income made for every thousand visitors.
 To get this figure, I took the net profit for the last available month and divided it by the number of page views.
 This gave me the income per visitor.
 I then multiplied that by 1000 to get the RPM.

 Typical blog monetization is via Adsense, Affiliate links or Amazon links.
 There are an increasing number of sites adding e-commerce stores or Amazon FBA (Fulfilled by Amazon) links, so I decided to also add these as it’s good to know that there are other options for monetization.